yashchaubey04/PromptFlick/README.md

 👨‍💻 Author

-Developed by vivek singh ✨
+Developed by Yash Chaubey ✨